zerpex/ubooquity-docker/README.md

 # Introduction

 @cromignon has made an image for us in his [own repository](https://github.com/cromigon/ubooquity-docker), but doesn't seems to maintain it anymore.
 This image is built to be as lighweight and simple as possible.
 It is based on alpine and java 8.

-- **Ubooquity version** : 2.1.0
+I exported Ubooquity's installation to the container's build level.
+This will increase time of the build, but permit the user to control it's Ubooquity's version.

 ## About Ubooquity